Street Art in Singapore: Bras Basah Complex Wall Mural

 Murals Beyond Chinatown

-Chinatown’s wall art has become almost a rite of passage for visitors, but the flip side is that everyone has almost identical photos.
-At Bras Basah Complex, you get something different.
+Although Chinatown’s wall art has become almost a rite of passage for visitors, but the flip side is that everyone has almost identical photos.
+At Bras Basah Complex, you get to experience something different.
 The murals here reflected the cultural heritage in this complex space.
 And some of the murals you are finding are under shelter.
-So even if Singapore throws its classic afternoon downpour at you, you can still wander around and enjoy the art without rushing for cover.
+So even if Singapore throws its classic afternoon downpour at you, you can still wander around for books and enjoy the art without rushing for cover.

 This makes Bras Basah Complex a fantastic alternative for travelers who want a deeper, more relaxed experience of Singapore’s street art culture.